kirenz/ds-python/_sources/docs/model.md

 ```

-Some of the most common algorithms are (take a look at the Jupyter Books [Regression](https://kirenz.github.io/regression/docs/intro.html) and [Classification](https://kirenz.github.io/classification/docs/intro.html) for more details):
+Some of the most common models are (take a look at the Jupyter Books [Regression](https://kirenz.github.io/regression/docs/intro.html) and [Classification](https://kirenz.github.io/classification/docs/intro.html) for more details):

 - Linear and Polynomial Regression,
 - Logistic Regression,